mikeyCos/file-uploader/README.md

       7. Run `git remote add origin REPLACE_WITH_SSH_OR_HTTPS`.
       8. Run `git add . && git commit`.
 2. Navigate to local repository and install NPM packages with `npm install`.
-3. Create `.env` file in the root directory.
+3. Create `.env` file in the root directory and define environment variables.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>